Somnathumapathi/StyleAdvisor/README.md

 # salonadvisor

-A Flutter project which detects users face shape using tflite model and suggests haircuts accordingly.
+A Flutter project which detects users face shape using tflite model and suggests haircuts accordingly from the backend (Express js and supabase).

 ## Getting Started